This article originally appeared on Noisey US.

 "I'm here to support my brother Meek Mill," MMG boss Rick Ross said at the rally.
 "I want y'all to understand that if it take Meek Mill to draw this attention, we gonna use Meek Mill to draw this attention that is gonna speak for so many others."

-Earlier in the day, a video of fans collectively rapping Meek's "Dreams and Nightmares (Intro)" outside the city's Criminal Justice Center surfaced online.
-Former NFL player and activist Colin Kaepernick shared his support on social media, stating, "Sadly there are Black folks going through the same radicalized injustice(s) within the justice system that Meek Mill has experienced for over a decade EVERY SINGLE DAY."
+Earlier in the day, a video of fans collectively rapping Meek's "Dreams and Nightmares (Intro)" outside the city's Criminal Justice Centre surfaced online.
+Former NFL player and activist Colin Kaepernick shared his support on social media, stating, "Sadly there are Black folks going through the same radicalised injustice(s) within the justice system that Meek Mill has experienced for over a decade EVERY SINGLE DAY."

 There was no shortage of notable Philadelphia figures at the rally last night either.
 Former Philadelphia 76ers superstar Julius "Dr. J" Irving was in attendance.
 Rappers Freeway, PNB Rock, and Dreamchasers member Omelly were there in support as well.
 It was also reported yesterday that Judge Genece Brinkley is being investigated by the FBI for her potential relationships in Philly.
 See photos from the rally below.